simopt-admin/simopt/README.md

 ## Contributing
 You can contribute problems and solver to SimOpt by using [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub or corresponding with the developers.

+## Package
+The `simoptlib` package is available to download through the Python Packaging Index (PyPI) and can be installed from the terminal with the following command:

+    python -m pip install simoptlib

+## Basic Example

+After installing `simoptlib`, the package's main module (`simopt`) can be imported from the Python console (or in code):

+    import simopt

+The following snippet of code will run 10 macroreplications of the Random Search solver ("RNDSRCH") on the Continuous Newsvendor problem ("CNTNEWS-1"):

+    myexperiment = simopt.experiment_base.ProblemSolver("RNDSRCH", "CNTNEWS-1")
+    myexperiment.run(n_macroreps=10)

+The results will be saved to a .pickle file in a folder called `experiments/outputs`.
+To post-process the results, by taking, for example 200 postreplications at each recommended solution, run the following:

+    myexperiment.post_replicate(n_postreps=200)
+    simopt.experiment_base.post_normalize([myexperiment], n_postreps_init_opt=200)

+A .txt file summarizing the progress of the solver on each macroreplication can be produced:

+    myexperiment.log_experiment_results()

+A .txt file called `RNDSRCH_on_CNTNEWS-1_experiment_results.txt` will be saved in a folder called `experiments/logs`.

+One can then plot the mean progress curve of the solver (with confidence intervals) with the objective function values shown on the y-axis:

+    simopt.experiment_base.plot_progress_curves(experiments=[myexperiment], plot_type="mean", normalize=False)

+The Python scripts in the `demo` folder provide more guidance on how to run common experiments using the library.

 ## Authors
 The core development team currently consists of